DEVSENSE/phptools-docs/docs/vscode/Debug/index.md

 ### Debug Adornments

-When stepping through the code, editor will display values of variables and expressions corresponding to the current statement.
+When stepping through the code, the editor will display values of variables and expressions corresponding to the current statement.
 Values are also shown for the enclosing scopes such as loop control variables, switch expression, and function parameters.

 This feature can be enabled or disabled using VS Code Setting `"debug.inlineValues"`.